-Applicants who have applied but would like to rescind this application and re-submit are allowed to do so, provided the re-submission is received by PREO before the "Submission Deadline" detailed above.
-Please notify us should you wish to resubmit your application before the deadline, so we may delete your first submission.
+Applicants are able to re-submit their applications if necessary provided that the re-submission is received by PREO before the "Submission Deadline" detailed above.
+Please notify us should you wish to resubmit your application before the deadline, so we can omit the first submission.